ietf-wg-acme/acme/draft-ietf-acme-acme.md

-CAs using ACME to allow clients to agree to terms of service should keep in mind that ACME clients can automate this agreement, possibly not involving a human user.
-If a CA wishes to have stronger evidence of user consent, it may present an out-of-band requirement or challenge to require human involvement.
+CAs using ACME to allow clients to agree to terms of service should keep in mind that ACME clients can automate this agreement, possibly not involving a human There are certain factors that arise in operational reality that operators of ACME-based CAs will need to keep in mind when configuring their services.

-# Operational Considerations

-There are certain factors that arise in operational reality that operators of ACME-based CAs will need to keep in mind when configuring their services.
 For example: